 MAYBE.
 You should coordinate with both the Financial Aid office at your home institutions and the UW’s Office of Student Financial Aid to see if you meet the eligibility requirements for a Consortium Agreement.

-Is the admissions process for the Architectural Design and Architecture majors competitive?
+Is the admissions process for the Architectural Design and Architectural Studies majors competitive?

 YES.
 The Department of Architecture has resource limitations and we receive more applications than we can accommodate.
 We typically receive between 85-100 applications every March and can accept ~50 students for autumn entry into the major.